 Many displays allow sorting of the data shown in different sequences.
-This is indicated by the special SORT indicators above the respective column headers:
+This is indicated by the special SORT indicators above the column headings:

-- · A dot '.' indicates that the screen can be sorted for that specific variable - A number of underscores '' above a column header indicates the variable which is currently used for sorting.
+- A dot indicates that the screen can be sorted for that column - Underscore characters above a column heading indicate the variable that is currently being used for sorting.